Running for Local Elective Office in Princeton

 Endorsements by The Establishment

 There are two local Democratic organizations in Princeton that hold endorsement votes.
+It is possible for newcomers to win their endorsements and it’s worth trying.

 What it Takes to Win